airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-airbyte-cloud-workspace.md

 ## Single workspace vs. multiple workspaces

-You can use one or multiple workspaces with Airbyte Cloud.
+You can use one or multiple workspaces with Airbyte Cloud, which gives you flexibility in managing user access and billing.

 ### Access
 | Number of workspaces | Benefits                                                                      | Considerations                                                                                                                              |